بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 “Persia, Cush and Put will be with them, all with shields and helmets, also Gomer with all its troops, and Beth Togarmah from the far north with all its troops—the many nations with you.”

 Interestingly, “Cush” was traditionally identified as “Ethiopia”, and Chick actually included Ethiopia in the doomed coalition.
 The biggest problem with including Ethiopia in the coalition is that modern-day Ethiopia is actually a Christian country, so Chick was essentially claiming that some Christians will also take part in the doomed mission to destroy Israel!
+Also, unlike most Muslim nations, Ethiopia maintains diplomatic and military relations with the modern (illegal) state of Israel, so it is difficult to think that this alliance will somehow go sour in the near future.

 Second, “Gog and Magog” are only mentioned in the book of Ezekiel and the book of Revelation (Revelation 20:8).
 However, the book of Revelation states that the war of Gog and Magog will only happen after the descent of Jesus and his 1,000-year reign!
 Yet Chick claimed that the war will happen first and then “Jesus will rule the world…” Some Christian apologists may try to get around this contradiction by claiming that these are two different groups, though they are both described as “Gog and Magog”.
 But there is no evidence that the author of Revelation was referring to a different “Gog and Magog”.
 He borrowed the same concept, a cataclysmic war between “God’s people” and the rest of the world, which ends in the same way: the complete destruction of the army by God.
 Let us compare the two scenarios side by side: